- City Services

 - Natural Resources

 You've removed buckthorn from your property...now what?
 It's time to replant the area!
 Replacement plantings will not only stabilize bare soils, but bring back a beautiful native plant community to your yard.

-Depending on how long buckthorn has been established on your property, you may want to jumpstart your native plant community by purchasing native plants.
-There are several companies that specialize in the growth and care of native plants, and more retail locations are stocking native plants.
-You may also want to plant herbaceous native plants in the area.
+There are numerous companies that specialize in the growth and care of native plants (and seed), in addition to some retail locations that stock native plants.
 There are a wide variety of options, including Jack-in-the-Pulpit, Zig-Zag Goldenrod, Wild Ginger, ferns and more.
 View a handout with some native plant ideas for buckthorn removal areas (PDF).
 You may also want to describe your site to your native plant supplier and ask for their recommendations.

 Local Native Plant Sale Events

 Every spring the City holds a tree sale, where bare root trees are sold at cost.
 The tree sale information page is available here.

 The City hosts a native plant market each spring.
 At the market, native plant vendors set up farmer's market style event consisting of all native plants.
 For more information on the plant market, click here.